 The easiest way to avoid paying crypto taxes?
 You simply need to HODL.
 This tax avoidance strategy requires you to hold you crypto investment for at least one year before selling.
 Do this, and in most countries, your gains will qualify for a long-term capital gains rate - a reduction on the rate you'd pay on a short-term gain.
 In no place is hodling more rewarded than in Germany, where crypto sold after a holding period of one year is tax-free.

-Meanwhile, in Australia, a 50% capital gains discount is up for grabs, while US crypto investors are also blessed with a reduced capital gains tax rate.
+Meanwhile, in Australia, a 50% Capital Gains Tax discount is up for grabs, while US crypto investors are also blessed with a reduced capital gains tax rate for assets held more than one year.
 Here, investors can pay lower tax rates of 0%, 15% or 20%, depending on individual or combined marital income - as opposed to short-term gains, taxed at Federal Income Tax bracket rates, with a maximum tax CGT of 37%.

 Take advantage of tax-free thresholds